quteron/algorithmify/algorithms/sorting/README.md

 In computer science [order][] of items means that these items are placed in sequence based on the selected rule.
 Based of this rule one can usually define the following [orders][order] of items:

-* **Increasing Order**
+* **Increasing / Non-Increasing Order**
 A sequence of elements is said to be in an *increasing order* if the next following element is greater that the previous one.
+For instance, 1, 2, 3, 4.
 This order occurs when the sequence contains only unique values.
-For instance, 1, 2, 3, 4 are in an *increasing order*, as every next element is greater than the previous one.

-* **Non-Increasing Order**
-It's similar to *increasing* order, the only difference is that the next following element may be equal to the previous one.
-This order occurs when the seqience contains duplicate values.
-For instance, 1, 2, 2, 3, 4 are in a *non-increasing order*, as every next element is greater or equals than the previous one.
+If the sequence does contain duplicate values, for instance, 1, 2, 2, 3, 4, it's in a *non-increasing order*.
+The only difference is that the next following element may be equal to the previous one.

-* **Decreasing Order**
+* **Decreasing / Non-Decreasing Order**
 A sequence of elements is said to be in an *decreasing order* if the next following element is less that the previous one.
+For instance, 4, 3, 2, 1.
 This order occurs when the sequence contains only unique values.
-For instance, 4, 3, 2, 1 are in an *decreasing order*, as every next element is less than the previous one.

-* **Non-decreasing Order**
-It's similar to *decreasing* order, the only difference is that the next following element may be equal to the previous one.
-This order occurs when the seqience contains duplicate values.
-For instance, 4, 3, 2, 2, 1 are in a *non-decreasing order*, as every next element is less or equals than the previous one.
+If the sequence does contain duplicate values, for instance, 4, 3, 2, 2, 1, it's in a *non-decreasing order*.
+The only difference is that the next following element may be equal to the previous one.

 ### Our Goal
 Keep in mind that our goal is not only to learn a dozens of different ways to sort data.
 The goal is to learn how to select the most efficient way among dozens of them.